Lung Cancer Treatment

 How does the treatment method depend on the type of lung cancer?

 There are two main types of lung cancer that have different microscopic appearances:

-- Small-cell lung cancer (SCLC)—also referred to as oat-cell cancer—usually is found in active or former cigarette smokers.
-Although SCLC is less common than the other type of lung cancer, it is a more aggressive tumor that is more likely to spread to other body sites.
-Chemotherapy is the mainstay of the treatment for SCLC.
-Radiation therapy is often used along with chemotherapy to treat lung tumors that have not spread beyond the chest or other organs.
-Surgery is not commonly used in SCLC due to its tendency to spread quickly.
-While surgery is seldom used to treat patients with SCLC, occasionally it is used to obtain tissue samples for microscopic study to determine the type of lung cancer present.
-For small cell lung cancer, after treatment directed to the disease in the chest, the radiation oncologist may suggest radiation therapy directed at the brain even though no cancer has been found there.
-This is called prophylactic cranial irradiation and is given to prevent lung cancer metastases from forming at this vital site.
+- Small-cell lung cancer (SCLC) is usually found in active or former cigarette smokers.
+Although SCLC is less common than non-small cell lung cancer (NSCLC), it is an aggressive tumor that is more likely to spread to other body sites.
+Chemotherapy is the primary treatment for SCLC.
+Your doctor may use radiation therapy with chemotherapy to treat lung tumors that have not spread beyond the chest or other organs.
+Because SCLC tends to spread quickly, surgery is not a common treatment.
+However, your doctor may use surgery to obtain tissue samples for lab analysis to determine the type of lung cancer present.
+SCLC patients may receive additional radiation therapy directed at the brain.
+This helps prevent cancer from spreading from the lungs to the brain.

-- Non-small-cell lung cancer (NSCLC) tends to grow more slowly and takes longer to spread beyond the lung.
-Local treatments such as surgery and/or radiation therapy are the main-stay of treatment for NSCLC.
-If chemotherapy is used, it is often to increase the effectiveness of surgery or chemotherapy, and is generally different in NSCLC than in SCLC.
-Different types of chemotherapy may be used for different types of non-small cell lung cancer.
+- Non-small-cell lung cancer tends to grow slowly and takes longer to spread beyond the lung.
+Patients usually receive surgery and/or radiation therapy.
+Your treatment may also use chemotherapy to increase the effectiveness of surgery or radiotherapy.
+Chemotherapy in NSCLC is generally different than in SCLC.
+Also, different types of NSCLC may require different types of chemotherapy.

 How does the stage of disease guide lung cancer treatment?